Sometimes, characters don't have the physical strength of the Lightning Bruiser

 - Another variant of item-depending class is the ability to throw weapons or money at the enemy.
 The former is usually given to Ninjas, the latter varies more (the Tactics Advance series gave it to the Juggler, Final Fantasy V gave it to the Samurai class, because...
 Samurai are aristocrats?
 Or something?).

 - Edward in Final Fantasy IV has a bit of this with Salve, an ability that splits a potion among the party.
 In the DS remake, it was upgraded, allowing him to use five of the same item, so as to use one on everyone in the party.
 This includes higher-level Potions, status-clearing items, and Phoenix Down.
+The sequel gives him an Item Amplifier ring that lets him outpace a White Mage in healing ability provided you have the cash.

 - The Chemist class from Final Fantasy V. They have a Mix ability that lets them combine various items to create some seriously powerful effects, and they come with the passive ability Pharmacology, which doubles the effectiveness of items they use.